vijju-001/vijju-001/README.md

 ### Hi 👋 I’m vijay kumar

-👀 I’m interested in Data Science, Machine Learning and Artificial Intelligence
+👀 I’m interested in Data Science, Machine Learning,Data Analytics

-🌱 I’m currently learning Python, Tableau, R, MySQL, Machine learing, Artificial intelligence and Deep learning
+🌱 I have knowledge in  Python for datascience, Tableau, Power BI, MySQL and Machine learing

-💞️ I’m looking to collaborate on all topics related to Data Science, Machine Learning and Artificial Intelligence.
+💞️ I’m looking to collaborate on all topics related to Data Science and data Analytics.

-📫 How to reach me on my email id sourajitdey35@gmail.com and linkedin id www.linkedin.com/in/sourajit-dey-3774661
+📫 How to reach me on my email id vijjuk577@gmail.com and linkedin id https://www.linkedin.com/in/vijay-kumar-295267168/